 Located on Boston’s South Shore, the Town of Hanover is 23 miles from the city, 15 miles from Plymouth, and just a short drive from some of New England’s nicest beaches.
 A combination of open space, woodlands, ponds, rivers, and streams allows Hanover to maintain a classic New England, country feel, while still having access to both big and small businesses along Route 53, 139, and 123.
 Grocery stores, superstores, banks, restaurants, and shopping centers are located conveniently along these roads.
 Route 3, with connections to I-93, runs through the town, providing Hanover residents with an easy way to reach Boston and the Cape Cod and Islands.

 The Hanover School District is home to four schools and approximately 2,614 students with a 13.2 to 1 student-teacher ratio.
 Students Pre-K through Grade 1 attend Cedar School, Grades 2 through 4 attend the newly built/renovated Center School, and Grades 5-8 attend Hanover Middle School.
 From there, students will move on to Hanover High School, a state-of-the-art facility, which was built in 2011.
-Learn more about the Hanover Public School System view Hanover's Profile on the Massachusetts Government School and District Profile page.
+Learn more about the Hanover Public School System visit the Hanover Public Schools Website or view Hanover's Profile on the Massachusetts Government School and District Profile page.

 Things to Do in Hanover